Cameron-Ord/Cameron-Ord/README.md

 ## https://portfolio.cameron-ord.online/#/

 ## Hi There!
-I'm Cameron, A new Junior Developer based in Edmonton, AB.
-I specialize in online web applications.
-I love coding, and while I mainly build websites; alot of the time you will find me working on projects unrelated to strictly Web Development.
+I'm Cameron, A Junior Developer based in Edmonton.

 I'm know C++, but I am not as fluent in it as other languages(im currently working on projects that involve C++).